Alireza29675/d0/README.md

 ### D0.prototype.eachWith(secondPoint, callback)

-Executes a provided function one by one for each dimension of two points
+Executes a provided function one by one for each dimension of two points.

 **Syntax:**
 ```javascript